kianish675/Kshrom/README.md

 # Base:
 UN1CA-A70 aims to bring in a pure OneUI implementation with UN1CA Core patches applied

+<b>YOU MUST BUILD THIS ROM FROM SOURCE!
+AVOID USING PREBUILT FIRMWARES!</b>

 # Licensing:
 UN1CA-A70 abides to the GPLv3 license like the original project